Studying with a disability

 Applying for support as an exchange student

-In your application, attach your certificate regarding support from your home university instead of medical documentation verifying a long-term disability.
+Please note that you should attach your certificate regarding support from your home university in your application, rather than medical documentation verifying a long-term disability.
 Your attached certificate must be in English.

 After you have submitted your application